neeeee/ytmad-python/README.md

-Python Dependencies:
+# Python Dependencies

 -`yt-dlp`
 -`tkinter`

-Usage:
+GUI Usage:

 1. Install dependencies
 2. Run `main.py`
 3. Select directory to save music folder downloads in
-4. Paste youtube music links of individual tracks, albums, or playlists on separate lines
+4. Paste YouTube music links of individual tracks, albums, or playlists on separate lines
 5. Click Download

+CLI Usage:

+1. Create urls.txt file in directory running the program.
+This is a newline separated list of URLs to download.
+2. Run main.py with --cli flag
+   > > Optional --dir=DIR flag. ex. --dir=$HOME/Music

 Features:

 - album art is embedded in m4a files
 - metadata is decent for a music player (fix it manually after download for accuracy)
 - albums with multiple contributing artists will be downloaded to the primary artist's directory

 It reads cookies from chromium by default.
 Change this if you:

-1. Use a different browser for youtube
+1. Use a different browser for YouTube
-2. Don't want to use a login cookie for youtube
+2. Don't want to use a login cookie for YouTube

 If you have issues with downloads, check the yt-dlp parameters in `get_ydl_opts(folder)`